digital-bacon/interview-scheduler/README.md

 <InterviewerList
   interviewers  // array.isRequired: copy of state.interviewers
-  onChange      // func.isRequired: id of currently interviewer value         // number: callback to execute when an interviewer is clicked />
+  onChange      // func.isRequired: id of currently interviewer value         // number: callback passed to <InterviewerListItem> for onClick event />
 ```
 <a name="components_InterviewerListItem"></a>